erodola/DLAI-s2-2022/README.md

 - [October 2021](https://github.com/erodola/DLAI-s2-2021/raw/main/exams/October-2021.pdf)

 ### Lectures

-All the lectures (video, audio and chat script) will be recorded and stored in this [Google Drive folder](https://drive.google.com/drive/folders/1ByxH8071EwBJkkRpb1NpkyIG7MM3psHl?usp=sharing).

-Please note that the audio quality will not be very good in general, due to technical issues.

 **Date** | **Topic** | **Reading** | **Code & Data**
 ------------ | ------------- | ------------ | ------------